Bridgy Fed

 Tries to fetch an AS2 object.

-Assumes obj.id is a URL.
+Assumes obj.key.id is a URL.
 Any fragment at the end is stripped before loading.
 This is currently underspecified and somewhat inconsistent across AP implementations:

 Uses HTTP content negotiation via the Content-Type header.
 If the url is HTML and it has a rel-alternate link with an AS2 content type, fetches and returns that URL.